 You can clone an existing app using the apps:clone command.
-Note that the application must have been deployed at least once, or the rename will not complete successfully:
+Note that the application must have been deployed at least once, or cloning will not complete successfully:

 dokku apps:clone node-js-app io-js-app

 Cloning node-js-app to io-js-app... done

 This will copy all of your app's contents into a new app directory with the name of your choice and then rebuild the new version of the app and deploy it with the following caveats:

 docker-optionsplugin, or performed anything that cannot be done against multiple applications, apps:clonemay result in errors.

 By default, Dokku will deploy this new application, though you can skip the deploy by using the dokku apps:clone --skip-deploy node-js-app io-js-app